-Since several decades, the working skeletal muscle has been in the focus of research to understand how the muscle can achieve the pronounced increase in substrate oxidation that is necessary to provide ATP for muscle contraction and movement.
-However, physical exercise is not possible without an orchestrated cooperation of several tissues in order to support muscular work and to maintain metabolic homoeostasis.
-The central organ in this energydemanding condition is the liver.
+Key Words: Capillary electrophoresis, metabolomics, succinate, exercise, liver, cAMP or several decades, research has focused on the working skeletal muscle to understand how the muscle can achieve the pronounced increase in substrate oxidation that is necessary to provide adenosine triphosphate (ATP) for muscle contraction and movement.
+However, physical exercise is not possible without orchestrated cooperation of several tissues to support muscular work and to maintain metabolic homoeostasis.
+The central organ in this energy-demanding condition is the liver.
 Hepatic metabolism is crucial for glucose and lipid homoeostasis, for the recycling of metabolites and for the detoxifying of metabolic waste (1).
-Knowledge of the hepatic contribution to metabolism during acute exercise is mainly based on mouse studies and on only a few human exercise studies (2).
-In humans, collection of blood samples from the hepatic vein and peripheral arteries has been employed to analyze arterial-to-hepato-splanchnic differences of selected metabolites and thus assess their hepatosplanchnic fluxes during exercise.
-These studies verified the exercise-induced increase in hepatic glucose output, the increased uptake of the gluconeogenic precursors lactate, pyruvate and glycerol, of some amino acids, and of palmitate and oleate (3-5).
+Knowledge of the hepatic contribution to metabolism during acute exercise is mainly based on mouse studies and only a few human exercise studies (2).
+In humans, collection of blood samples from the hepatic vein and peripheral arteries has been employed to analyze arterial-tohepato-splanchnic differences of selected metabolites and thus assess their hepato-splanchnic fluxes during exercise.
+These studies verified the exercise-induced increase in hepatic glucose output, the increased uptake of the gluconeogenic precursors lactate, pyruvate, and glycerol, of some amino acids, and of palmitate and oleate (3-5).
 The change in the hepato-splanchnic substrate fluxes is dependent on the duration and intensity of the exercise bout (6).
-In a recent study, we expanded the knowledge on exercise-regulated metabolite fluxes over the hepato-splanchnic bed by performing targeted liquid chromatography-mass spectrometry (LC-MS) analysis of acylcarnitines in the hepatic vein, the femoral vein of the exercising and the resting leg, and peripheral arterial samples (7).
-Exercise amplifies the release of medium chain acylcarnitines from the exercising leg and the uptake in the hepatosplanchnic bed, reflecting the huge increase in fatty acid oxidation in the working muscle and the function of the liver to buffer excess circulating metabolites by their uptake and conversion.
+In a recent study, we expanded the knowledge base on exercise-regulated metabolite fluxes over the hepato-splanchnic bed by performing targeted liquid chromatography-mass spectrometry (LC-MS) analysis of acylcarnitines in the hepatic vein, the femoral vein of the exercising and the resting leg, and peripheral arterial samples (7).
+Exercise amplifies the release of medium-chain acylcarnitines from the exercising leg and the uptake in the hepato-splanchnic bed, reflecting the huge increase in fatty acid oxidation in the working muscle and the function of the liver to buffer excess circulating metabolites by their uptake and conversion.
 In contrast, the liver constantly releases C2- and C3-carnitine during exercise, indicating an excess production of acetyl-CoA and propionyl-CoA (7).